ofiwg/libfabric/man/fi_msg.3.md

   be used in all multicast transfers, in conjunction with a multicast fi_addr_t.

+# Buffered Receives

+Buffered receives indicate that the networking layer allocates and manages the data buffers used to receive network data transfers.
+As a result, received messages must be copied from the network buffers into application buffers for processing.
+However, applications can avoid this copy if they are able to process the message in place (directly from the networking buffers).

+Handling buffered receives differs based on the size of the message being sent.
+In general, smaller messages are passed directly to the application for processing.
+However, for large messages, an application will only receive the start of the message and must claim the rest.
+The details for how small messages are reported and large messages may be claimed are described below.

+When a provider receives a message, it will write an entry to the completion queue associated with the receiving endpoint.
+For discussion purposes, the completion queue is assumed to be configured for FI_CQ_FORMAT_DATA.
+Since buffered receives are not associated with application posted buffers, the CQ entry op_context will point to a struct fi_recv_context.

+{% highlight c %}
+struct fi_recv_context {
+	struct fid_ep *ep;
+	void *context;
+};
+{% endhighlight %}

+The 'ep' field will point to the receiving endpoint or Rx context, and 'context' will be NULL.
+The CQ entry's 'buf' will point to a provider managed buffer where the start of the received message is located, and 'len' will be set to the total size of the message.

+The maximum sized message that a provider can buffer is limited by an FI_OPT_BUFFERED_LIMIT.
+This threshold can be obtained and may be adjusted by the application using the fi_getopt and fi_setopt calls, respectively.
+Any adjustments must be made prior to enabling the endpoint.
+The CQ entry 'buf' will point to a buffer that is the _minimum_ of 'len' and the FI_OPT_BUFFERED_LIMIT value.
+If the sent message is larger than the buffered limit, the CQ entry 'flags' will have the FI_MORE bit set.

+After being notified that a buffered receive has arrived, applications must either claim or discard the message.
+Typically, small messages are processed and discarded, while large messages are claimed.
+However, an application is free to claim or discard any message regardless of message size.

+To claim a message, an application must post a receive operation with the FI_CLAIM flag set.
+The struct fi_recv_context returned as part of the notification must be provided as the receive operation's context.
+The struct fi_recv_context contains a 'context' field.
+Applications may modify this field prior to claiming the message.
+When the claim operation completes, a standard receive completion entry will be generated on the completion queue.
+The 'context' of the associated CQ entry will be set to the 'context' value passed in through the fi_recv_context structure, and the CQ entry flags will have the FI_CLAIM bit set.

+Buffered receives that are not claimed must be discarded by the application when it is done processing the CQ entry data.
+To discard a message, an application must post a receive operation with the FI_DISCARD flag set.
+The struct fi_recv_context returned as part of the notification must be provided as the receive operation's context.
+When the FI_DISCARD flag is set for a receive operation, the receive input buffer(s) and length parameters are ignored.

+IMPORTANT: Buffered receives must be claimed or discarded in a timely manner.
+Failure to do so may result in increased memory usage for network buffering or communication stalls.
+Once a buffered receive has been claimed or discarded, the original CQ entry 'buf' or struct fi_recv_context data may no longer be accessed by the application.

+The use of the FI_CLAIM and FI_DISCARD operation flags is also described with respect to tagged message transfers in fi_tagged.3.
+Buffered receives of tagged messages will include the message tag as part of the CQ entry, if available.

+The handling of buffered receives follows all message ordering restrictions assigned to and endpoint.
+For example, completions may indicate the order in which received messages arrived at the receiver based on the endpoint attributes.

 # Variable Length Messages

 Variable length messages, or simply variable messages, are transfers